-- List College of Design Electives at the 400 level and higher.
-COLLEGE OF DESIGN GRADUATE ELECTIVES (may include Architecture courses) Nine 500-level credit hours with ADN, ARC, GD, ID, LAR prefixes.
-A maximum of 6 credits may be taken at the 400-level if the courses are not in Architecture.
-May not include studio. - Courses listed shall be specific as to catalog number, course title, credit hours, and term taken or to be taken.
-Special topics courses must be shown with key-word identification of content. - 4 FINAL PROJECT: (all Track Two students and Track One and Track Three students who have been approved to pursue a Final Project) Each student must successfully complete a 9 credit hour Final Project.
-These nine credit hours are satisfied by the three credit hour ARC 697: Final Project Research and the six-credit hour ARC 598: Final Project Studio.
+- 2 List College of Design Electives at the 400 level and higher.
+College of design graduate electives may include Architecture courses.
+Nine 500-level credit hours with ADN, ARC, GD, ID, LAR prefixes.
+A maximum of 6 credits may be taken at the 400-level if the courses are not in Architecture. - 3 Courses listed shall be specific as to catalog number, course title, credit hours, and term taken or to be taken.
+Special topics courses must be shown with key-word identification of content. - 4 Final Project: (all Track 2 students and Track 1 and Track 3 students who have been approved to pursue a Final Project) Each student must successfully complete a 9-credit hour Final Project.
+These nine credit hours are satisfied by the three-credit hour ARC 697: Final Project Research and the six-credit hour ARC 598: Final Project Studio.
 It is mandatory to schedule ARC 697: Final Project Research in the semester prior to undertaking the Final Project.
 This provides an opportunity to develop a final project statement or position, research and define an architectural program, carry out site selection and analysis, do a precedent study if appropriate, and collect this and other related materials in a document for review and approval by the advisory committee before initiating the actual Final Project.
 (ARC 697 must be successfully completed by the end of the semester prior to enrolling in ARC 598).
 Successful completion means a passing grade has been recorded (IN is not a passing grade).
 ARC 697 is graded on a credit/no credit basis.
 ARC 598 is to be taken in the final semester - a letter grade will be given.
 Both ARC 697 and ARC 598 require that a special form be completed by the student describing the activity to be undertaken.
 The form must be completed and approved by the committee Chair and School Head prior to registration for these courses.
 Final Projects must be documented according to the School of Architecture/College of Design guidelines prior to graduation (see Appendix B).
-All Final Projects must also be presented for public review at a time designated by the School Head at the end of the semester (see Appendix C). - 5 TRANSFER CREDITS: A maximum of 6 credit hours of transfer credit from an accredited university or college may be applied to the Master's program (official transcripts required by the Graduate School according to criteria specified on the 'Request for Transfer Credit' form).
+All Final Projects must also be presented for public review at a time designated by the School Head at the end of the semester (see Appendix C). - 5 Transfer Credits: The School of Architecture Graduate Programs follows the NCSU Graduate School Minimum Requirements for Transfer of Credits (found here: